Frequently Asked Questions

 3. What if I enter my child’s details incorrectly?

-Please note your child should have a date of birth between 1st September 2013 and 31st August 2014 inclusive.
+• Eligible Date of Birth: Your child must have a date of birth between 1st September 2014 and 31st August 2015 to be eligible for the test.

 4. If my child is out of year group, what should I do?